-The Group believes that the concentration of its credit risk in casino receivables is mitigated substantially by its credit evaluation processes, credit policies, credit controls and collection procedures, and also believes that no significant credit risk is inherent in the Group's accounts receivable not provided with allowances for credit losses as at December 31, 2020 and 2019.
+The Group believes that the concentration of its credit risk in casino receivables is mitigated substantially by its credit evaluation processes, credit policies, credit controls and collection procedures, and also believes that no significant credit risk is inherent in the Group's accounts receivable not provided with allowances for credit losses as of December 31, 2021 and 2020.
 Other than casino receivables, there are no other concentrations of credit risk.